December 31, 1972: Roberto Clemente Is Killed

 But within 3 minutes, the pilot, Jerry Hill, realized he couldn't get the plane high enough due to the weight, and told the San Juan control tower that he had begun to turn around.
 Just afterward, one of the plane's four engines exploded, and it crashed into the Atlantic Ocean.

-Although most pieces of the plane were found, Hill was a the only one of the five people on board whose body was found.
+Although most pieces of the plane were found, Hill was the only one of the five people on board whose body was found.
 There is no grand memorial for Roberto Clemente at any cemetery: He still lies somewhere off the coast of his homeland.
 He left behind a wife and three sons.

 For baseball fans, January 1, 1973 did not present a "Happy New Year."
-The Pirates retired Clemente's Number 21, and wore that number on their sleeves all season long.
+The Pirates retired Clemente's Number 21, and wore that number in a patch on their sleeves all season long.
 It would be the only season from 1970 to 1975 that they didn't win the NL East title.
 On March 20, a special election was held for the Baseball Hall of Fame, and the five-year waiting period after a player's last game was waived, making Clemente eligible.
 He was elected with nearly 93 percent of the vote.

 The Pirates dedicated a statue of him outside Three Rivers Stadium.
 When they moved to the adjacent PNC Park in 2001, the statue went with them, and the neighboring 6th Street Bridge connecting the North Side with downtown Pittsburgh was renamed the Roberto Clemente Bridge.